Youssef-Beltagy/Chicken-Coup/docs/index.md

 *If d3.b contains anything aside from [0,2] and the EA was immediate, ERROR_STRING will be printed.
 *Requires d2.w to contain the instruction.
 *Requires a1 to point to buffer.
-*Requires a6 to point to the next insturction or the memory of *the data of this EA.
+*Requires a6 to point to the next instruction or the memory of *the data of this EA.
 *Again, Requires a6 to point to the memory of the data of this EA or the *next instruction.